mozilla/pontoon/docs/index.rst

 specializes in translating websites in-place, but can handle any project that uses one of the file formats it supports:

-- Gettext PO files
+- Gettext PO
 - XLIFF
+- FTL (L20n)
-- Property files
+- Properties
 - DTD
 - INI
+- INC
-- .lang files
+- .lang

 Pontoon pulls strings it needs to translate from an external source, and writes them back periodically.
 Typically these external sources are version control